Danny Bonaduce: Personal life

 Bonaduce has a black belt in karate.

 Bonaduce married his first wife, Setsuko Hattori in 1985 and they divorced in 1988.

 On November 4, 1990, Bonaduce met second wife Gretchen Hillmer on a blind date and, on a whim, they married the same day.
 Despite the unusual start to the marriage, the two remained married for over sixteen years and had two children together.
 On April 9, 2007, the two divorced, citing irreconcilable differences.

 Bonaduce began dating his current wife, Amy Railsback, in April 2007.
 They met at a Starbucks in the Los Angeles area.
 Railsback, who is 23 years his junior, is a former substitute school teacher.
-She now manages Bonaduce's career full-time, runs Gravel Tones Productions Inc and is occasionally seen in sketches on The Smoking Gun Presents: World's Dumbest... on truTV.
-The couple married on November 22, 2010, at the Four Seasons on Maui, Hawaii.
+The couple married on November 22, 2010.
 They maintain homes in both Seattle and Palm Springs.

 Bonaduce and David Cassidy, his The Partridge Family costar, remained close friends until Cassidy's death on November 21, 2017.
 On January 20, 2018, Bonaduce attended Cassidy's memorial service in Los Angeles.
 Bonaduce also met actress Shirley Jones on the set of The Partridge Family.
 Jones often allowed Bonaduce to stay at her home to avoid his difficult home life.
 According to Jones, Bonaduce was "smart" and "talented" but a troublemaker off-camera, who "was still a kid and would do kid things like get a dish of food and throw it across the room or have a pillow fight".
 Bonaduce later commented that "Shirley Jones could not have been kinder to me".

 Arrests

 On March 9, 1990, he was arrested while attempting to buy cocaine in Daytona Beach, Florida.
 Bonaduce was there to host an event for D.A.R.E., an anti-drug campaign aimed at children.
 Bonaduce was eventually fired from WEGX.
 He later became the morning shift DJ at KKFR-FM in Phoenix, Arizona.

-On March 31, 1991, Bonaduce was arrested in Phoenix for beating and robbing Darius Barney, a trans prostitute; "authorities said the victim suffered a broken nose and a cut to his face."
+On March 31, 1991, Bonaduce was arrested in Phoenix for beating and robbing Darius Barney, who was described in media as “a transvestite prostitute” whose nose was broken in the incident.
 Soon after, he was fired from KKFR.
-In July of the same year, Bonaduce pleaded guilty to reduced charges.
-Among his punishments, he was required to pay Barney's medical bills.
+In July of the same year, Bonaduce pleaded guilty to reduced charges and was required to pay Barney's medical bills as part of the resolution.
 Later that same year, Bonaduce returned to WEGX in Philadelphia.